Weisfeiler-Leman Indistinguishability of Graphons: Introduction

-Note that, in contrast to \Cref{th:colRefGraphons}, there are no quotient graphons involved in \Cref{th:kWLGraphons}, just quotient operators.
-The reason for this is that, unlike $T_W$, the operators in the family $\naturalKFamilyOperatorsShortW$ are not integral operators.
-For our proof, this also means that we do not have a canonical representation of a graphon $W \colon X \times X \to [0,1]$ as a graphon $\Mk \times \Mk \to [0,1]$ (or as multiple such graphons).
+We now state our main theorem, \Cref{th:WLForGraphons}.
+As mentioned before, it is based on oblivious $k$-WL, so there is a mismatch between the $k$ in the treewidth, i.e., the $k$ in $k$-WL indistinguishability, and the other characterizations.
+We note that, since there are no quotient graphons involved in \Cref{th:kWLGraphons}, we also do not obtain a canonical representation of a graphon $W \colon X \times X \to [0,1]$ as a graphon $\Mk \times \Mk \to [0,1]$ (or as multiple such graphons).
 Instead, we define canonical representations of the operators in $\naturalKFamilyOperatorsShortW$ on the space $\LTwoMkNuKW$ by hand.